hackclub/hackclub/workshops/memory_game/README.md

 card.addEventListener('click', flipCard)
 ```

 Then add the `card` into the `board` using `appendChild()`.

 ```js
 board.appendChild(card)
 ```

-The method [appenChild()](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) adds a node to the end of the list of children of a specified parent node.
+The method [appendChild()](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) adds a node to the end of the list of children of a specified parent node.

-The function we created finally, will be :
+The function we created finally, will be:

 ```javascript
 const board = document.querySelector('.board')